 Nevada Gaming Control (NGC) approved the sale of Tropicana to Bally’s Corp. to receive a license to operate the Tropicana.
-Bally’s expects the deal to operate the Tropicana will close on Sept.
+Bally’s completed the deal to operate the Tropicana on Sept.
 26.

 At this time, Bally’s says the Tropicana name will remain intact.